avinash1612/OpenLane-PhysicalDesign-Sky130nm/README.md

 <img src ="https://github.com/avinash1612/OpenLane-PhysicalDesign-Sky130nm/assets/56393465/d527b866-0578-4092-8666-d413f8e76654" width =50% height=50%>

+The image below has been used to perform sanity check after floor planning.
 A reduction of 1.2% of wirelenght was observed.

 <img src ="https://github.com/avinash1612/OpenLane-PhysicalDesign-Sky130nm/assets/56393465/a16aff16-130d-4641-812b-5cf48a23c2b4" width =50% height=50%>